 EC-130H COMPASS CALL: The EC-130H Compass Call is an airborne tactical weapon system using a heavily modified version of the C-130 Hercules airframe.
 The system disrupts enemy command and control communications and limits adversary coordination essential for enemy force management.
 The Compass Call system employs offensive counter-information and electronic attack (or EA) capabilities in support of U.S. and Coalition tactical air, surface, and special operations forces.

 KC-10 EXTENDER: The KC-10 Extender is an advanced tanker and cargo aircraft designed to provide increased global mobility for U.S. Armed Forces.
 Although the KC-10's primary mission is aerial refueling, it can combine the tasks of a tanker and cargo aircraft by refueling fighters and simultaneously carry the fighter support personnel and equipment on overseas deployments.
 The KC-10 is also capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.

 THE CONTINUING MISSION...

 The 380th Air Expeditionary Wing conducts combat operations directed by the president in support of contingency operations to protect national interests in United States Central Command's 27-country Southwest Asia area of responsibility.
-The wing generates multiple aircraft types providing combat missions in joint and combined aerospace operations with Army, Navy, Marine Corps & Coalition forces.
+The wing maintains multiple aircraft in order to provide combat air power in joint and combined aerospace operations with Army, Navy, Marine Corps and Coalition forces.